Algorithm development

 • Output handling: the output from the algorithm functions is written to a file that the node will send back to the server.

-It is possible to write your algorithm without the algorithm tools, for example if you want to write your algorithm in a different language than Python.
-However, this requires you to take care of the above points yourself.
+It is possible to write your algorithm without the algorithm tools.
+If you want to write your algorithm in a different language than Python, you cannot use the algorithm tools.

 For more information about the algorithm tools, please check out the relevant documentation.